 Approximately 20,000 communities nationwide participate in the National Flood Insurance Program.
 As of October 2019, only five of those communities have achieved a CRS rating of Class 4.
 Only 12 communities nationwide have achieved a CRS rating of Class 3 or better.
-Salem is scheduled for a review of its CRS rating by FEMA at the end of year 2020 and is tentatively projected to achieve a Class 3 rating, which would further reduce flood insurance premiums in Salem by 35 percent when compared to an undiscounted rate.
+Salem is scheduled for a review of its CRS rating by FEMA at the end of year 2020 and is tentatively projected to achieve a Class 4 rating.